 \subsection{Reinforcement learning framework}

-In reinforcement learning, an agent learns to make decisions by interacting with an environment, receiving rewards and refining its strategy to maximize the accumulated reward.
+In reinforcement learning, an agent learns to make decisions by interacting with an environment, receiving rewards, and refining its strategy to maximize the accumulated reward.

-In a reinforcement learning task, an agent sequentially updates a state $s_t \in S$, by performing action $a_t \in A$ at step $t \in [t_0, t_{\text{max}}]$.
-Here, $S$ is the set of possible states within an environment $E$, while $A$ represents the set of possible actions.
-For each transition $T(s_t, a_t, s_{t+1})$, i.e., for each action $a_t$ with which the agent transits from state $s_t$ to state $s_{t+1}$, we define reward $r_t \in \mathcal{R}$, with $\mathcal{R}$ the set of possible rewards.
-Finally, a termination signal is triggered when the agent achieves a target state or exceeds $t_{\text{max}}$ steps.
+In a reinforcement learning task, an agent sequentially updates a state $s_t \in S$ by performing action $a_t \in A$ at step $t \in [t_0, t_{\text{max}}]$.
+Here, $S$ is the set of possible states within an environment $E$, and $A$ represents the set of possible actions.
+For each transition $T(s_t, a_t, s_{t+1})$, i.e., for each action $a_t$ with which the agent transits from state $s_t$ to state $s_{t+1}$, we define the reward $r_t \in \mathcal{R}$, where $\mathcal{R}$ is the set of possible rewards.
+Finally, a termination signal is activated when the agent reaches a target state or exceeds $t_{\text{max}}$ steps.
 Upon receiving this signal, the environment is reset, and the agent starts a new sequence, often referred to as an episode.

 For the task of plane reformatting in 4D flow MRI, we defined the following reinforcement learning framework: